 Contents

-You can get a little window into your users’ head with Google Analytics.
+With Google Analytics, you can get a little window into your users’ heads.

 Google Analytics is a free web analytics service that tracks and reports on your website traffic.
-You can gain insights into their needs and preferences by collecting data on how users interact with your site—such as which pages they visit, how long they stay, and what paths they follow.
-By exploring how users interact with your site, you can begin to visualize their needs.
+You can get insights into users’ needs and preferences by collecting data on:

-While there’s a lot to learn in Google Analytics, getting started with a few basic reports isn’t as hard as you might think.
+Is it complicated?
+Not necessarily.
+There’s a lot to learn in Google Analytics.
+But getting started with a few basic reports isn’t as hard as you might think.

-In this blog post, we’ll walk you through using Google Analytics to pinpoint what works and what doesn’t in your website’s current navigation, step-by-step.
-We’ll include examples from our clients’ Google Analytics as models that you can use to help you analyze your data!
+In this blog post, we’ll walk you through using Google Analytics to pinpoint what works (and what doesn’t) in your government website’s current navigation.
+We’ll include examples from MCCi clients’ Google Analytics as models that you can use to help you analyze your data!

 Why Do I Need Google Analytics for My Government Website?

-For government websites, Google Analytics helps ensure that your site effectively meets the public’s needs.
-By analyzing user behavior, you can identify which parts of your website are performing well and which areas might be causing confusion or difficulties.
-This allows you to make informed decisions about how to structure your navigation menu and organize content so that citizens can easily find the necessary information or services.
+Google Analytics helps you make sure that your government website meets the public’s needs.
+By analyzing user behavior, you can identify which parts of your website are performing well and which areas might be causing confusion.
+You can make informed decisions about how to structure your navigation menu and organize content.
+Citizens find what they’re looking for easily, so your staff gets fewer phone calls.

 How Do I Access Google Analytics for My Government Website?